ksmithut/skyway/README.md

   req.query and req.headers get stripped out of the object if they aren't defined in the path.
 There might be a better way to configure this, but perhaps just passing an `x-additionalProperties: false` would be sufficient.
-- Automated CORS implementation.
-We have a list of all accepted HTTP methods, seems pretty trivial to implement cors in here.
-Just making a note to come back to later.